 Symptoms of malaria

-- It includes fever, fatigue, chills, vomiting, and headaches.
+- Fever, fatigue, chills, vomiting, and headaches

-- Profuse sweating and convulsions.
+- Profuse sweating and convulsions

 - Bloody stools.

-Malaria Life Cycle
+Malaria Life Cycle Diagram

 The sporozoites travel into our body and accumulate in the liver.
 These parasites initially multiply within the liver, by damaging the liver and rupturing the blood cells in the body.
-The main weapon of malaria is its destruction of the red blood cells.
+Malaria kills by causing the destruction of the red blood cells in the host.
 The parasites reproduce asexually in the RBCs, bursting the cells and releasing more parasites to infect more cells.
-The rupture of red blood cells by the malaria parasite releases a toxin called hemozoin which causes the patient’s chills.
+The rupture of red blood cells by the malaria parasite releases a toxin called hemozoin which causes the patient to experience a condition known as the chills.

 When the female Anopheles mosquito bites an infected human, the parasites enter the mosquito’s body along the human blood it is drinking.
 It is inside the mosquito’s body that the actual development and maturing of the parasite happens.
 The parasites produced in the human body reach the intestine of the mosquito where the male and females cells fertilize each other to lead to the formation of a sporozoite.
 On maturing, the sporozoite breaks out the mosquito’s intestine and migrate to the salivary glands.
 Once they reach salivary glands, they wait till the mosquito bites another human and the process of infection and disease begins all over again.
 It is prudent however to observe that the complete development of the malaria parasite takes place in two different hosts; humans and mosquitoes.